 Dry masala (2)

-- Chop all the vegetables and keep it aside.
+- Cut drumsticks into 3 inch size.
+Chop all the vegetables except shallots and keep them aside.

-- Split the cashew nuts to halves.
+- Split the cashew nuts into halves.
 If you want you can use them whole as well.

-- Boil lentil/dal with water in a pressure cooker.
-After cooking, smash it well and keep it aside.
+- Boil lentil/dal with water in a pressure cooker or in a vessel until soft and mushy.
+After cooking, mash it well and keep it aside.
 Do not add salt while boiling dal.

-- Cook the rice also in the same pressure cooker with adequate water and when it is cooked, keep it aside.
+- Cook the rice also in the same pressure cooker with adequate water (or in a separate vessel).
+When it is cooked, keep aside.
 The rice should be over cooked and soft.

-- You can even boil the rice and the lentils together in a pressure cooker with adequate amount of water (6 cups)
+- Alternatively you can boil the rice and the lentils together in a pressure cooker with adequate amount of water (6 cups).

 - Heat a vessel and add oil.
 When it gets warm roast coriander seeds, dry chillies, chana dal and other spices one by one for Dry Masala (1).
 Roast them well.
-Add khus–khus and grated coconut in the end.
+Add hing and grated fresh coconut in the end.
 You can even roast one by one separately.
-Roast them on medium flame and keep stirring to avoid burning of the spices.
+Roast them on low flame and keep stirring to avoid burning of the spices.

-- After they cool grind them into a fine powder.
-If some of its powder is a little coarse, its okay.
+- Allow to cool and grind to a fine powder.
+If some of its powder is a little coarse, it’s okay.

 - Take a pan and roast other ingredients for Dry Masala (2).
-Roast them until the colour changes lightly.
+Roast them until the colour changes lightly to golden colour.

-- Grind them into a fine powder and keep it aside.
+- Grind to a fine powder and keep it aside.

-- When the vegetables are almost cooked and the water is reduced, add Dry Masala (1) and mix well.
-Cook with the lid closed and on medium flame until the spices are cooked well and you get a good aroma of sambar.
-The sambar should be ready in 15 mins.
+- When the vegetables are almost cooked and the liquid is reduced, add Dry Masala (1) and remaining vegetables.
+Mix well.
+You can add another 1/2 cup of water based on the consistency required.
+Cook with the lid closed and on a medium flame until the spices are cooked well and you get a good aroma of sambar.
+The sambar should be ready in about 15 mins.

-- When the sambar is ready, add the cooked rice and dal and mix well.
+- When the sambar is ready, add the cooked rice and dal.
+Mix well.

-- Simmer the flame and let it cook for about 10 mins until the masala and flavours are well absorbed by the rice.
+- Simmer the flame and let it cook for about 12 to 15 mins until the masala and flavours are well absorbed by the rice.

 - Stir occasionally, so that it does not stick to the bottom and get burnt.

-- Add Dry Masala (2) and mix well.
-Simmer for 5 to 10 mins with the lid closed.
+- For special sambar rice and more flavour, add dry Masala (2) and mix well.
+Simmer for 10 mins with the lid closed.

-- Do the last seasoning or tadka in ghee.
-Heat a vessel, add ghee and when it gets warm, add cashew nuts and curry leaves.
+- Heat a small kadai or vessel and add ghee.
+When it gets warm, add cashew nuts and curry leaves.
 Roast well until the cashew nuts are light golden in colour.
+Switch off.

-- You can put some chopped coriander leaves as well.
+- You can put some chopped coriander leaves as well for garnishing.

-There are 4 steps to make spicy sambar rice
+There are 5 steps to make this special sambar rice.

 Cooking the rice and lentil